nim-lang/Nim/web/news/e028_version_0_15_2.rst

 `downloads page <http://nim-lang.org/download.html>`_.

 This release is a pure bugfix release fixing the most pressing issues and regressions of 0.15.0.
+For Windows we now provide zipfiles in addition to the NSIS based installer which proves to be hard to maintain and after all these months still has serious issues.
+So we encourage you download the .zip file instead of the .exe file!
+Unzip it somewhere, run ``finish.exe`` to detect your MingW installation, done.

 To see a full list of changes, take a look at the detailed changelog `below <#changelog>`_.